 These conversations will most likely be very similar to what you tell your family, only without the complex emotions attached.

-You might consider sending a letter to the parents of the children in your child’s class.
+You might consider sending a letter (you can use our version above as a starting point) to the parents of the children in your child’s class.
 Not only will it educate them, but you can give them ideas on how and what to talk about with their own children.
 As the children get older, gear your talk to what you think they are ready for; you will get a good idea of this by the questions they ask.

 You will want to keep this simple unless they ask you questions.
 Know that if you do not feel like talking, you can give them something written.
-The NFXF has created a card to hand out in such situations.
+We have created a card to hand out in such situations.
 It is very simple, business-card size, and it directs them to our website for more information.
 You might also want to use this card in other situations too because of the website reference.
-Contact the NFXF to get some.
+Download the cards here.

 - He has something inside his body that makes it work different than yours so while he may be hard to understand when he talks, he likes to do the same things you do.